rcstlouis/CS3733-Lydia/G.API Readme.md

 * If we upload a video to the S3 bucket manually without entering the proper database information, should the webpage display it to the user as a segment without metadata, or should the webpage not display it at all?
+* If we give our another group a URL to a clip in our S3 bucket, then our "admin" marks the segment as not remotely available, we can update the database without issue, but how do we actually prevent the other team from accessing the clip?
+We could potentially go through an API and lambda function to handle incoming requests for our clips, but as I understand it, this would only be feasible if every group had a standardized API for this.